Florida Creates “Community Property” Opportunity

 Contact Us to discuss this article.

-The new Florida Community Property Trust Act, which was signed by Governor Ron DeSantis and went into effect July 1, is already creating buzz in the legal profession as a potential boon to property owning residents.
+The Florida Community Property Trust Act, which was signed by Governor Ron DeSantis and went into effect July 1, 2021 continues to create a buzz in the legal profession as a potential boon to property owning residents.
 It allows couples domiciled in Florida to elect to treat property as “community property” by transferring it to a Community Property Trust (CPT).
 These trusts may be attractive to married couples who own highly appreciated assets and want to take the tax advantage of the full step-up in cost basis.

 Florida has now joined Alaska, Tennessee, South Dakota and Kentucky to become the fifth state to provide its citizens with the opportunity to create Community Property Trusts.